RaedanGroup/meet/README.md

 - Add an App Shortcut to the Home Screen: Users can add the MEET app to their device's home screen for quick access.
 - Display Charts Visualizing Event Details: Visualize event data with interactive charts, including a scatterplot showing the distribution of events in different locations and a pie chart displaying the popularity of event genres.

+## Serverless Benefits
+This MEET app utilizes serverless functions via AWS Lambda to handle backend logic without the need for managing traditional servers.
+For example, when a user searches for events in a specific city, a serverless function can fetch data from the Google Calendar API and filter events based on the user's input.
+Additionally, serverless functions enable offline functionality by caching data and serving it to users even when they're not connected to the internet, ensuring a seamless browsing experience.

 ## Technical Requirements
 - Built with React, following a test-driven development (TDD) approach.
 - Utilizes the Google Calendar API and OAuth2 authentication flow for fetching upcoming events.